 It is expected that residents may lock themselves out periodically.
 Lock out keys are provided as a service but are inventoried and controlled with the same attention as a key issued at check in.

-In the interests of personal and community security, residents should carry their room and card keys with them at all times and to keep doors locked when away from their rooms.
+In the interests of personal and community security, residents should carry their room and card keys with them at all times and should keep doors locked when away from their rooms.

 MOVE IN and MOVE OUT: